-Paul D. Camp Community College offers VCCS approved placement strategies that provide consistent and reliable results for students applying to enroll in associate degree, diploma, and certificate programs and in courses that require a reading, writing, or math prerequisite.
+Paul D. Camp Community College offers VCCS approved placement strategies that provide consistent and reliable results for students applying to enroll in associate degree, certificate, and career studies certificate programs and in courses that require a reading, writing, or math prerequisite.
 Students enrolling in Career Studies Certificate programs may be waived from placement, unless a course in the program requires a reading, writing, or math prerequisite.
 The following Career Studies Certificates DO NOT require a placement test for entry into the courses/program.
-For all other Career Studies Certificates, placement testing is required.
+For all other Career Studies Certificates, placement is required.

 - Building Maintenance (221-903-11)

 - Heating, Ventilation, and Air Conditioning (HVAC) (221-903-10)